moramadan98/phoneBook/README.md

 The last part of the function we will compare between the buffer we got from the user and the buffer we got from trim part.

-If they equal:
+**If they equal:**  <br />
-We will print this name and will search for numbers of this contact by find the file hold name of this contact and its contents is contact numbers we will print all of them too. r8 register will be equal 1
+We will print this name and will search for numbers of this contact by find the file hold name of this contact and its contents is contact numbers we will print all of them too.  <br />
+r8 register will be equal 1  <br />

-If they not equal:
+**If they not equal:**   <br />
 We will go to part 1 of the function again.
-Read Char by Char and get start index and end index of the next name.
+Read Char by Char and get start index and end index of the next name.  <br />

 #### Ending